 With schools being measured through ‘progress 8/attainment 8 scores.’
 It may benefit some less able pupils to work towards gaining good grades in fewer subjects, with the emphasis on doing well in English and Mathematics, rather than to take more subjects but achieve lower grades overall.
-Our aim is to ensure all pupils who attend leave with a minimum of English and Maths due to the disruption in there learning with additional qualifications in ART, PE, Science, Employability, Food Technology and PSHE, in addition to wider skills in animal care, construction and DofE.
+Our aim is to ensure all pupils who attend leave with a minimum of English and Maths due to the disruption in there learning with additional qualifications in ART, PE, Science, Employability, Food Technology, Health and Social Care and PSHE, in addition to wider skills in animal care, construction and DofE.

 – DfE: Progress 8 and Attainment 8, Guide for maintained secondary schools, academies and free Schools.

 Whilst pupils attending Bailey Street Alternative Provision Academy are not considered less academically able, it is recognised that their learning, prior to the point of them being referred, is likely to have been significantly disrupted.
 Therefore, Bailey Street Alternative Provision Academy will focus on the following measures:

 GCSE Maths – AQA